andreabresolin/KotlinCoroutinesExamples/README.md

 - presenter state preserved on configuration changes because its lifecycle is not connected to the view (it's the same lifecycle as a _ViewModel_ instead)
 - replacement of the view instance totally transparent for the presenter on configuration changes (the presenter suspends while the view is not ready to be used and resumes automatically as soon as the view is ready again)
 - no callbacks for asynchronous operations
-- no callbacks while waiting from the presenter for some user interaction on the view (e.g. wait for the user to select an option in a dialog)
+- no callbacks while waiting from the presenter for some user interaction on the view (e.g. waiting for the user to select an option in a dialog)
 - automatic cleanup of the running asynchronous operations when the presenter is destroyed (taking advantage of the _ViewModel_ class lifecycle and Kotlin coroutines)
 - the code can be unit tested